chimpwizard/playgound/architecture/micro-frontends-services/README.md

 For the purpose of this POC we will use angular7/elements which is an implementation of webcomponents and nodejs on the back end to build a simple application.

-The application mode is represented by the following diagram.
+The application model is represented by the following diagram.

 ![""](images/model.png)

 ### Challenges

-When you break your application in micro elements (services or front end) you are in a different territory, this territory requires other components to be implace b/c as the number of services and front ends components grow you will need other tools/techniques to manage the complexity.
-Yes it is much more complex working with this approach but what we are looking for while doing this are: (It these are not the goal/requirements you have avoid the use of micro X)
+When you breakdown your application in micro elements (services or front end) you are in a different territory b/c as the number of services and front ends components grow you will need other tools/techniques to manage the complexity.
+Yes it is much more complex working with this approach but what we are looking for while doing this are: (It these are not the goal/requirements you have avoid the use of micro-x)

 - Manageable chuncks of code that can be deployable on regular basis.. close to hours instead of months.
 Final goal is that every code changes can go to production automatically.
 - Easy to split a work between a diverse team and avoid merge conflicts
 - Take advantage of feature toggling, blue/green deployments and A/B testing in a more manegable way.
+- Addopt an agile methoology.

-You will face this challenges while transitioning to micro-x:
+These are some of challenges you will face while transitioning to micro-x:

 - Bugs/Issues throubleshooting.
 The micro-x has a big impact on how the developers and support teams throubleshoot issues.
 - CICD platforms.
 When dealing with houndresds of micro-x you need additional tools to facilitate the configuration of your CICD stack.
 It definitelly cannot be a manual process.